vic-ma/howtodismantle.github.io/_posts/2026-01-30-The-Weigh-Forward-Connecting-CAS-PDN-Scales-to-Peakboard.md

 ## Baking scale app template

-Finally, let's take a look at a baking scale app, which helps the user weigh the ingredients for dessert recipes.
+Finally, let's take a look at a baking scale app, which lets the user weigh the ingredients for different dessert recipes.
 The great thing about this app is that you can use as a template.
 [Download it here!](/assets/2026-01-30/scale_baking.pbmx)

 The idea is that the user can choose between different recipes.
 In this case, it's all about Austrian special dessert dishes.